JAdraz/JAdraz/README.md

 - 👋 Hi, I’m @JAdraz
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Analytics and Business Intelligence
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning about programming
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me via email jesus.adraz@eazychart.dev